percona/k8sps-docs/docs/expose.md

 As you could notice, this command also shows mapped ports the application can use to communicate with MySQL Router:

+* `3306` - read/write, default MySQL clients connection,
+* `33062` - read/write, port for MySQL administrative connections,
 * `6446` - read/write, routing traffic to a Primary node,
 * `6447` - read-only, load balancing the traffic across Replicas.

-Additionally, ports `6448` and `6449` are available in the same way to connect via [MySQL X Protocol](https://dev.mysql.com/doc/dev/mysql-server/latest/page_mysqlx_protocol.html) useful for  operations, such as asynchronous calls.
+Additionally, ports `6448` and `6449` are available in the same way to connect via [MySQL X Protocol](https://dev.mysql.com/doc/dev/mysql-server/latest/page_mysqlx_protocol.html) useful for operations such as asynchronous calls.

 Alternatively, you can find the endpoint to connect to by `kubectl get ps`
 command: